CLUB SWINGING FOR PARKINSON'S PATIENTS

 - developing friendship and understanding of another culture

-was used to train warriors, but this time it was used to unite people and cultures rather than to divide.
+Club swinging was once used to train warriors, but this time it was used to unite people and cultures rather than to divide.

 The social aspect of training played an important role for the participants.
 They all reported how important it was to have a supporting partner, friend or family member involved in the project.